AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 For Single-Account Environments

-If your organization uses a single AWS account, Assume Role is still the recommended approach over static keys.
+If your organisation uses a single AWS account, Assume Role is still the recommended approach over static keys.
 Create a read-only Discovery Role and configure your CMDB to assume it rather than using a static IAM user.
-This gives you CloudTrail visibility into every discovery run and eliminates long-lived credential exposure.
+This gives you CloudTrail visibility into every discovery run and removes long-lived credential exposure from your configuration.

 For Multi-Account Environments

-Deploy the reference architecture described above.
-Use AWS CloudFormation StackSets or Terraform to create the Discovery Role consistently across all accounts — manual per-account setup does not scale.
+Deploy the reference architecture above.
+Use AWS CloudFormation StackSets or Terraform to create the Discovery Role consistently across all accounts; manual per-account setup does not scale.
 Include the External ID in the trust policy from the start.
-Rotating the External ID periodically (annually or after personnel changes) is a security best practice.
+Rotating the External ID periodically (annually or after personnel changes) adds an additional layer of protection.

 For CMDB Tools That Support Assume Role

-When evaluating or configuring CMDB discovery tools, verify that the tool supports:
+When you evaluate or configure CMDB discovery tools, verify that the tool supports all four of these capabilities:

 - Assume Role (not just static key authentication)